robincarlo84/Public-Docs/terms.md

 b) Shipping costs are included in any Buy Now price set by a seller, or in any offer made by a buyer to an item owner.

-c) 10.2 Items must be sent by a recorded delivery type so that they can be tracked.
+c) Items must be sent by a recorded delivery type so that they can be tracked.

-d) 10.3 Sellers are encouraged to upload the shipping tracking code for their arranged delivery to the site so that Junkey can report on the successful delivery automatically.
+d) Sellers are encouraged to upload the shipping tracking code for their arranged delivery to the Trade within the website so that Junkey can report on the successful delivery automatically.

-e) 10.4 If no delivery is confirmed before the delivery deadline from an uploaded tracking code or from the buyer indicating so, the buyer should contact both Junkey and the buyer.
-Junkey will attempt to mediate, and failing that, the buyer should contact Paypal under their Buyer Protection policy.
+e) If no delivery is confirmed before the delivery deadline from an uploaded tracking code or from the buyer indicating so, the buyer should contact both Junkey and the seller.
+Junkey will attempt to mediate, and failing that, the buyer is advised to contact Paypal under their Buyer Protection policy.

 f) In the event that buyer and seller agree that delivery should take place in person without third party tracking used, the seller should be aware that Junkey may have no way of ascertaining that delivery happened.
-Sellers should be aware that Paypal's Buyer/Seller Protection does not apply for collections.
+Users should also be aware that Paypal's Buyer/Seller Protection does not apply for collections.

+## 18. Disputes

+a) Junkey will attempt to mediate any dispute between users.

+b) Where mediation fails, users are advised to contact Paypal regarding disputed payments.

-## 18. Returns And Refunds
+## 19. Returns And Refunds

-Business sellers are expected to adhere to the applicable law governing the sale of goods online and returns.
+a) Business sellers are expected to adhere to the applicable law governing the sale of goods online and returns.

-## 19. Fees
+## 20. Fees

 a) Junkey retains a commission on successful payments, amounting to up to 12% of the transaction value.